 29/03/21 UK Deaths: 23.
 Harborough Infected: 105.
-Today, six people, or two families are able to meet up outside and in private gardens.
+Today, six people, or two families can meet up outside and in private gardens.
 The government has signed an agreement for up to 60 million doses of the Noavax jab to be produced in the North East of England by GlaxoSmithKline.
 The UK set a new daily vaccine record for the second day running, with 844,285 jabs recorded on Saturday.

 On a day when the schools are off for Easter and restrictions on meeting up have been relaxed, the weather witches decided to brew up a good spell of weather for once with temperatures reaching a giddy 20℃.
-However, obviously still stuck in a Covid rut, apart for my morning cycle ride, Sue and I didn’t leave the house, we were content busying ourselves in a warm sunny garden doing a spot of maintenance.
+However, still stuck in a Covid rut, apart from my morning cycle ride, Sue and I didn’t leave the house, we were content busying ourselves in a warm sunny garden doing a spot of maintenance.
 Mundane, but safe.

 30/03/21 UK Deaths: 56.
 Harborough Infected: 111.